ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

 ## Recommendations
 Maximizing Cost Savings
   - **Negotiating prices with suppliers:** Analyze suppliers that gave the most discount on certain items and negotiate with them to minimize spending while maximizing value.
+  - **Prioritizing lowest cost over largest discount:** Counterintuative to what was said above, supplier such as Delta_Logistics whose discount for item type **MRO** is ranked the highest at **$15.40**

 ## Assumptions